 (2) A provision number and heading referred to in subsection (1)(a) form part of this Act.

+Notes for this section:

-Note 1: A note appears under each heading of a kind referred to in subsection (1)(a) describing the omitted section of the Commonwealth Act.
+1. A note appears under each heading of a kind referred to in subsection (1)(a) describing the omitted section of the Commonwealth Act.

-Note 2: A note appears under each section of a kind referred to in subsection (1)(b) highlighting the non-appearance of an equivalent section in the Commonwealth Act.
+2. A note appears under each section of a kind referred to in subsection (1)(b) highlighting the non-appearance of an equivalent section in the Commonwealth Act.

-Note 3: This section does not appear in the Commonwealth Act.
+3. This section does not appear in the Commonwealth Act.

 8B.
 Notes